QubesOS/qubes-core-admin-client/doc/manpages/qvm-ls.rst

    Give plain list of VM names, without header or separator.
 Useful in scripts.
    Same as --raw-data --fields=name

-.. option:: --tree, -t

-   List domains as a network tree.
-Domains are sorted as they are connected to their netvms.
-Names are indented relative to the number of connected netvms.

 .. option:: --disk, -d